Home » Walt Disney World » Theme Parks and Touring » Animal Kingdom » Kilimanjaro Safaris Guide

 • Guests experience Kilimanjaro Safaris in 10-ton, open-sided GMC trucks, with a camouflage exterior, and seats up to 32 passengers.
 Cast Members actually drive each vehicle and provide educational commentary throughout the safari.

 • Guests can experience two related tours, Wild Africa Trek and “Starlight Safari at Disney’s Animal Kingdom Lodge,” for an additional cost.
-The latter experience begins at Disney’s Animal Kingdom Lodge, not the Animal Kingdom park.
+The latter experience begins at Disney’s Animal Kingdom Lodge, not the Animal Kingdom Park.

 History

 • Kilimanjaro Safaris’ 1998 debut marked the realization of Walt Disney’s idea to utilize live animals in an adventure attraction.
 Disneyland’s Jungle Cruise originally intended to fill this role in the late 1950s.
-Animatronic animals replaced the live animals in the version of Jungle Cruise guests enjoy today.
+Animatronic animals replaced the live animals in the version of Jungle Cruise that guests enjoy today.

 • Kilimanjaro Safaris’ development entailed much research.
 In 1990, Imagineer Joe Rhode ventured to Kenya and Tanzania to view animals and experience authentic East African safari tours.